mtytyx/Steam-Debloat/README.md

 Youtube: https://www.youtube.com/@Jett07

-If you are antisocial and have no friends either in life or on steam I made you a custom bat file <3
+If you are antisocial and have no friends either in life or on steam I made you a custom bat file <3 Ignore this guide and download your steam for antisocial in release

 1+ Well starting the github the first thing to do is just download the bat file/batch file in release.